american citizen greatness

 • Contact Us

-The American Workforce Protection and Employment Act introduces the “U.S. Foreign Labor Levy” to address the overreliance on Foreign Labor, protect national security, and prioritize U.S. Citizen Workers in a competitive economy.
-Excessive use of Temporary Worker Visas, such as H-1B, and Green Card programs has displaced U.S. Citizen Workers in high-demand industries like tech, healthcare, and manufacturing, while posing risks like espionage and data theft in critical sectors.
+The U.S. Citizen Workforce Protection and Employment Act introduces the “U.S. Foreign Labor Levy,” a 4-Tax Pillar, 4-Tier Salary Structure Framework, to address overreliance on foreign labor, protect national security, and prioritize U.S. citizen workers in a competitive economy.
+Excessive use of temporary worker visas (e.g., H-1B), green card programs, and humanitarian work authorizations has displaced U.S. citizen workers in high-demand industries like tech, healthcare, and manufacturing, while posing risks like espionage and data theft in critical sectors.

 II.
 Definitions